 In writing down a particle reaction there are a number of quantities which must always be conserved (i.e. have the same value in the initial and the final state).
-Some of these are discussed below:
+Some of these are:

 - a.
 Energy and momentum: equations (1) and (2) always apply. - b.
-Charge: the total charge must be the same before and after the interaction. - c.
-Baryon Number: it is observed (from the fact that we exist!) that the proton (or the bound neutron) cannot decay1 into two pions, or to an electron and a pion, even though it has enough mass energy to do so.
-The proton, the neutron, and all particles which contain either of these in their decay products are called baryons, and are assigned a baryon number, B. The baryon number of particles is indicated in Appendix I and as with S, the anti-particles have B values which are the negative of the values for the particles.
+Charge: the total electric charge must be the same before and after the interaction. - c.
+Baryon Number: it is observed (from the fact that we exist!) that the proton (or the bound neutron why "bound"?) cannot decay into two pions, or to an electron and a pion, even though it has enough mass energy to do so.
+The proton, the neutron, and all particles made up of three quarks are called baryons, and are assigned a baryon number, B. The baryon number of the particles relevant to this experiment are indicated in Appendix I and, as with S, the anti-particles have B values which are the negative those of the particles.
 The sum of the B numbers for all the particles on one side of an interaction must be the same as the sum for all particles on the other.
 This is a complicated way of saying that the number of baryons is conserved in a particle interaction.
 No such conservation law holds for the photon or for the mesons.
-Many of them can be produced or absorbed in an interaction as long as overall energy is conserved. - d.
+Many of these can be produced or absorbed in an interaction as long as overall energy is conserved. - d.
 Strangeness.
 As discussed above, S must be conserved in all strong interactions.
-This means that if we produce one strange particle in a strong interaction, we must produce at least one other with it (more specifically, if a particle containing a strange quark appears in the final state (of a strong interaction process) there must be another containing and anti-strange quark.
+This means that if we produce one strange particle in a strong interaction, we must produce at least one other with it (more specifically, if a particle containing a strange quark appears in the final state (of a strong interaction process) there must be another containing an anti-strange quark.
 If the strangeness number does change by one unit however, we know the interaction is weak.